mibesr/software-articles-by-Efron-Licht/unfinished/console/console.md

     }
 }

 ```

+### Handling input

+A command-line interface should have the following features:

-- Print a prompt to the screen that fills in with the user's input.
+- Display a prompt to the user that fills in at the cursor position with the user's input as they type.
+- Enter submits the current line of text as a command.
+- Backspace deletes the character before the cursor; Delete deletes the character after the cursor.
+- Left and right arrow keys move the cursor left and right.
-- Parse that input into a command when the user presses enter.
+- Parse the input into a command when the user presses enter.
-- Debug access should be opt-out, not opt-in.

-The first game I played with a Debug Console was 1996's quake: TODO: PICTURE
-And it's still a staple of modern games

-- Factorio <TODO: PICTURE>
-- Doom 2016  <TODO: PICTURE>

-Many game developers inject a LUA interpreter for this reason.
-LUA is a fast & flexible language with an incredibly small runtime, and there may be pre-existing Go bindings for it - if you're in this situation, you may want to start there.
+- A moveable cursor that can move left and right, and delete characters.

+###

 ## 4: Reflection